collective/collective.amberjack.core/README.txt

 in the p4a.demo.xxx you have to define two things:
  - the aj demo, in other words the viewlet with the nested DIVs which create the base structure.
  - the custom javascript.
-there are two css classes that can be added to the plone elements: theAJClassBehavoiur and theAJClass. the first one is used to define some standard behaviours (e.g. if the element is clicked a cookie with the parameters tourId and skinId is set). the second one is used for layout purposes (e.g. for highlighting in yellow a button)
+there are two css classes that can be added to the plone elements: theAJClassBehaviour and theAJClass. the first one is used to define some standard behaviours (e.g. if the element is clicked a cookie with the parameters tourId and skinId is set). the second one is used for layout purposes (e.g. for highlighting in yellow a button)